Harrysong: Career

-At age eleven, Harrysong's music career started as a congarist in the church his mother served as the music director before he went on to learn contemporary gospel music.
+At age eleven, Harrysong's music career started in the church his mother served as the music director before he went on to learn contemporary gospel music.
 In 2007, he moved to Lagos as the lead singer of a live band who perform in night clubs until he met Kcee which led to him signing for Five Star Music.
 His rise to fame came when he released the single "I'm In Love" and "Taiye & Kehinde" with the music video of the former topping music video charts including Trace TV.
 He went on to release his debut album Testify through QuestionMark Entertainment in 2012.
-However, just before the coronavirus entered Nigeria he released a new song titled Bumbumbum which he teamed up with Davido.
+However, just before COVID-19 entered Nigeria he released a new song titled Bumbumbum which he teamed up with Davido.

 Personal life

-On June 22, 2017, Harrysong welcome twins with Alexer Perez Gopa named (boy; Perez & girl; Tare).
-On February 4, 2021, he confirms his engagement with Alexer Perez Gopa on his Instagram page, and they both got married on March 27, 2021, in Warri.
+On June 22, 2017, Harrysong welcomed twins with Alexer Perez Gopa named (boy; Perez & girl; Tare).
+On February 4, 2021, he confirmed his engagement with Alexer Perez Gopa on his Instagram page, and they got married on March 27, 2021, in Warri.